achung89/react-futures/README.md

 ### Async/Await vs React Futures

-Here's an example of using async/await to display a list of active groups for a user:
+Let's compare between using async/await and React Futures for a simple scenario where we want to display a list of active groups for a user.
+Here's the async/await version:

 ```javascript
 const ActiveGroups = () => {